Updated: Aug 10

 Integrating business and people performance indicators for diversity, is important for growth and sustainability.
 An investment in diversity and inclusion brings a multitude of business benefits to enhance results.

-Performance indicators supports learning and development activities, as well as business development and enhances talent acquisition processes.
+Performance indicators support learning and development activities, as well as business development, and enhance talent acquisition processes.
 They help to direct a strategic focus on inclusion, which supports diverse talent and markets.

 This will inevitably increase quality outcomes, as well as attract customers and potential investors to the company.
 This will support growth ambitions in both local and global marketplaces.

 Inclusion is a healthy and proactive business choice.
-It is important to both the organisational and employee wellness agenda.
+It is important to both the organizational and employee wellness agenda.

-Strategic planning around diversity and inclusion, helps to cultivate an environment which supports an advance in business objectives and outcomes.
+Strategic planning around diversity and inclusion helps to cultivate an environment that supports an advance in business objectives and outcomes.

 increase in human capital

-It also helps to develop brand image and the corporate social responsibility agenda.
+It also helps to develop a brand image and the corporate social responsibility agenda.